KTOU-LD

 KTOU-LD (channel 22) is a low-power television station in Oklahoma City, Oklahoma, United States.
 The station is owned by Innovate Corp.

+History

 The station began broadcasting in 1994 from a tower in Newcastle, Oklahoma.
 It aired family television programming from the American Independent Network.
 In 1999, it converted to a Spanish-language program format; plans were delayed when the original Newcastle tower was destroyed in a tornado that May.
 The Hispanic Television Network acquired the station in 2000.

 In June 2013, KTOU-LD was slated to be sold to Landover 5 as part of a larger deal involving 51 other low-power television stations; the sale fell through in June 2016.
 Mako Communications sold its stations, including KTOU-LD, to Innovate Corp. in 2017.

 Subchannels

 The station's signal is multiplexed: